microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

     ...
     ```

-6. If you want to see where the application reads these values from the appsettings.json file:
+6. If you want to see where the application reads these values from the `appsettings.json` file:

-    + Look in the Program.cs file *Build and run FhirBlaze*
+    + Look in the Program.cs file
+    + Build and run FhirBlaze (the debug button is the easiest way)
     + Log in with your Azure Active Directory account
       + *The navigation menu items in the left-hand pane are some of the core entities we’ve already developed.*
     + Click on any navigation menu items in the left-hand pane (e.g. Patients or Practitioners)